nulligor/drillr/README.md

 <span>filtered foo</span><span>filtered bar</span>
 ```

-Theres a lot of other silly things you can do with Drillr and hopefully much more in the near future :simple_smile:
+Theres a lot of other silly things you can do with Drillr and hopefully much more in the near future :)

 TODO:
  * Add perhaps demo folder with usage samples